-IH Barcelona Annual ELT Conference 2007
+IH Barcelona ELT Conference 2007

 2007 English Language Teaching Conference for teachers of English to Adults, Children & Business students

 Barcelona, February 9 and 10, 2007

 What grammar should we teach?

 Room B2, 17.00-18.00

 This talk explores the difficulty grammar poses to learners in terms of comprehension as well as speaking and writing.
 It argues that current approaches and materials neglect crucial features of grammar.
 Extensive illustrations are provided.